Container shipping and containers in a port

 Bookmark our customer advisory page for regularly updated information.

 Since it’s very challenging to redirect freight already on the water, preventing your freight from leaving is your best first step.
-If you need to send your freight urgently, avoid shipping by ocean to East and Gulf Coast ports.
-Alternative options include:
+If you did need to send your freight urgently, avoid shipping by ocean to East and Gulf Coast ports.
+Alternative options would include:

 • Air freight to the U.S. for your most urgent and time-sensitive products.